Valdarix/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: May 7, Monday

+**Today's Progress**: Today was 1 step foward and 5 steps back on Free Code Camp.
+The Wikipedia API was giving me fits and I know it's becuase I am struggling with AJAX calls.
+I was able to get the general design done and looked at a few examples, but nothing clicked.

+**Thoughts**: I coded today, thats about all I can say.
+Time was spent coding.
+Will I be able to pick it up tomorrow with fresh eyes?

 ### Day 6: May 6, Sunday

 **Today's Progress**: Today I was able to finish up the local weather application for Free Code Camp.
 It's not pretty but it uses bootstrap which I am finding I like more and more each day.